AnaKhorguani29/clwb-evaluation/README.md

 enable prefetchers: sudo wrmsr -a 0x1a4 0 check whether changes were applied: sudo rdmsr 0x1a4
 ```
-* It's necessary to have insalled PAPI and HWLOC libraries.
+* It's necessary to have installed PAPI and HWLOC libraries.
 This can be done from the official package repositories for most distributions.
   * [PAPI](http://icl.cs.utk.edu/papi/)
   * [hwloc](https://www.open-mpi.org/software/hwloc/v2.0/)